XrayTree/TunnelEngine/README.md

 - The server will listen for tunnel connections and external user connections.
 - The client will connect to the server and expose your local service.

-### 5. How It Works

-- External users connect to the server's `userListenAddr` (e.g., `your.server.ip:8080`).
-- The server forwards these connections through the tunnel to the client.
-- The client connects the tunnel stream to the local service at `localListenAddr`.

 ## Building from Source